Smile Makeover Dentist In Long Island

-When you get a smile makeover on Long Island NY, Dr. Kate Brayman and our friendly staff strive to make your experience and comfortable and pain free as possible.
-By using high-tech dental equipment such as the Magic Wand, which offers a computer operated and painless anesthesia, we create the most relaxing and safe environment possible.
+When you get a smile makeover on Long Island NY, Dr. Kate Brayman and our friendly staff strive to make your experience as comfortable and pain-free as possible.
+By using high-tech dental equipment such as the Magic Wand, which offers computer-operated and painless anesthesia, we create the most relaxing and safe environment possible.
 A smile makeover may include:

 |Dental Implant||Permanent solution to missing teeth that mimic the structure, color, and shape of natural teeth.|